SIDDHESH95-CODE/Udemy-WD/React/readme.md

 # Welcome to ReactJS

+- ReactJS is a JS library and not a framework.
+- NextJS is a framework.
+- ReactJS is used to make single-page application.

 - To create basic react app: (outdated and no longer in use) npx create-react-app app-name npm run start